top of page

 mcintosh

-Trinidad and Tobago
+Trinidad & Tobago

 Kat is a passionate advocate and a proud member of the neurodivergent, mad-pride community.
 As a Black, plural-being residing in Trinidad and Tobago, she brings over eight years of dedicated activism to the forefront of lived experiences.
 With extensive training in peer support, including trauma-informed care, black mental health healing justice, and Emotional CPR, Kat leverages this rich background to facilitate both group and one-on-one support sessions.
 She has also been instrumental in developing the "Holding Space" training program for peer supporters, aiming to create environments that understand and bridge accessibility gaps, especially for individuals living with chronic pain, mental health conditions, and neurodivergence.
 Through her work, Kat strives to foster trauma sensitivity, compassion, and inclusion for historically marginalized communities.
 Describing her energy as that of a complex system disruptor, Kat has a deep appreciation for nuances, as well as a love for water, flowers, and all things gentle.